Illinois Court Records

 Are Warrants Public Records in Illinois?

 Yes.
 Illinois warrants are publicly available records that can be accessed through the custodians at state and local government agencies.
-However, they are only available for as long as the statute of limitation for the offense stated in the warrant.
-So, if the statute of limitation for the crime has lapsed, the warrant will also become invalid and no longer constitute a public record.
+However, they are only available for as long as the statute of limitations for the offense stated in the warrant.
+So, if the statute of limitations for the crime has lapsed, the warrant will also become invalid and no longer constitute a public record.
 Nevertheless, it can still be accessed by judicial officers and law enforcement agencies.
-Furthermore, 20 ILCS 2635/5 of the Illinois Uniform Conviction Information Act provides that all conviction and criminal history information collected and maintained by the Illinois state police shall be open to public inspection.

 Search warrants typically do not constitute public records before they are executed.
 Just like other forms of warrants, they may be part of public records if they are part of court documents related to a case.
 However, their availability is subject to local judicial law.